sagnik6969/obsidian/Programming notes/Leravel/Service Containers.md

 ```
 4. `$app->make` used to resolve sub dependencies.
 5. `$this->app->singleton` => the container that should only be resolved one time.
 Once a singleton binding is resolved, the same object instance will be returned on subsequent calls into the container.
+6. you may bind your user defined services to the container in app service provider.

+#### To resolve the service containers
+1. inside the service providers `$app->make(PodcastParser::class)`
+2. other places `App::make(PodcastParser::class)`